 60 mg orally once a day with food

-Use: Treatment of moderate to severe dyspareunia (painful intercourse), a symptom of vulvar and vaginal atrophy, due to menopause
+Uses: For the treatment of moderate to severe dyspareunia (painful intercourse) and moderate to severe vaginal dryness, both symptoms of vulvar and vaginal atrophy, due to menopause.

 Renal Dose Adjustments